legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 todo: write a brief intro to what i did and what i observed

+_The text in most of the pictures turned out too small - my apologies to anyone reading on a small screen.
+Please switch to Desktop Mode and try to zoom in and read._

 # What Exactly is Alignment Faking?

 Scott Alexander does a great job of providing a simplified summary of the Alignment Faking paper [here](https://www.astralcodexten.com/p/claude-fights-back), and follows it up pretty solidly with a response to critics [here](https://www.astralcodexten.com/p/why-worry-about-incorrigible-claude).
 Anyone looking for a primer would do well to start with his writing, though of course [Anthropic's own blog post](https://www.anthropic.com/research/alignment-faking) is an equally valid place to start.